sinopeSA/pythonopps_Excel/1_Requirements/README.md

 ### Weakness:
 1. Data duplication can cause problems.
+2. Can only retrive data of one PS number at a time.

 ### Oppurtinities:
 1. Opportunity to make the program deal data duplicity well.
+2. Retriving several PS number data at a time.

 ### Threats:
 1. Possibility to encapsulate the data.